timm/ezr/docs/lessons.md

 # Lessons

+- Merging PRs in GitHub
+- Diffing on the command line
+- Running code on the command line
+- Using a command line editor like vim
+- Resolving merge conflicts in GitHub
+- Rebasing on GitHub
+- Describing a data set using descriptive statistics
+- Using a debugger this: https://www.youtube.com/watch?v=oCcTiRGPogQ
+t

 ## Science

 - **Open science:** Used DOIs to publish papers, and the scripts and data used in this papers.